Business Rules with Salesforce.com

 Step 2: Author the Business Rules

 Once the InRule entities are created, the rule author can now write business rules against the Salesforce object structures.
-The InRule rule engine supports a wide array of rule structures, functions, and actions that can operate on the data– a few examples have been included below:
+The InRule rule engine supports a wide array of rule structures, functions, and actions that can operate on the data– two examples have been included below:

 A Decision Table to author a tabular set of conditions and outcomes: